 The Ledger Nano already delivered several devices to the market, which are Ledger Nano S, Ledger Nano X, and Ledger Blue.
 For storing Bitcoin offline, it’s possible to use infinite private keys that help to protect your privacy online.

 The Ledger Nano S and Ledger Nano X hardware wallets can store more than 1100 different altcoins.
-To do so, it’s possible to install different apps that allows you to create several needed wallets.
+To do so, it’s possible to install different apps that allow you to create several needed wallets.
 However, these apps are limited to a maximum of 5 to 9 apps which depends on which hardware wallet you are using.

 Another important feature Ledger Nano brings is the ‘hidden wallet’ feature.
 This feature allows you to use a second PIN which upgrades security for your wallet.
 The Nano Ledger X is the newest version of hardware wallets available.
 As a result, this hardware wallet improved functionality by adding Bluetooth connection to its device.